Scott McGough

-Scott Thomas McGough (born October 31, 1989) is an American professional baseball pitcher for the Arizona Diamondbacks of Major League Baseball (MLB).
-He made his MLB debut with the Miami Marlins in 2015.
-He also played for the Tokyo Yakult Swallows of Nippon Professional Baseball.
+Scott Thomas McGough (born October 31, 1989) is an American professional baseball pitcher who is a free agent.
+He has previously played in MLB for the Miami Marlins, Arizona Diamondbacks, and Athletics and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.

 Professional career

 Los Angeles Dodgers

-McGough attended Plum High School in Plum, Pennsylvania and was drafted by the Pittsburgh Pirates in the 46th round of the 2008 Major League Baseball Draft, but did not sign.
+McGough attended Plum High School in Plum, Pennsylvania, where he played baseball and basketball and was drafted by the Pittsburgh Pirates in the 46th round of the 2008 Major League Baseball Draft, but did not sign.
 Instead, he chose to attend the University of Oregon, where he played for the baseball team.
 In the 2011 Major League Baseball Draft, he was drafted in the fifth round by the Los Angeles Dodgers.

 McGough began his professional career in 2011 with the Rookie–level Ogden Raptors, and later earned a call-up to the Single-A Great Lakes Loons, pitching to a cumulative 2.77 ERA on the year.
 In 2012, he began the season with the High-A Rancho Cucamonga Quakes.